basho/basho_docs/content/riak/kv/2.1.3/configuring/v3-multi-datacenter.md

 using the `advanced.config` files on each node.
 The semantics of the `advanced.config` file are similar to the formerly used `app.config` file.
-For more information and for a list of configurable parameters, see our documentation on [[Advanced Configuration|Configuration Files#Advanced-Configuration]].
+For more information and for a list of configurable parameters, see our documentation on [Advanced Configuration][config reference#advanced].

 Here is a sample of the syntax: